KatrixReloaded/SoliditySecurityNotes/NOTES.md

   - `solc --model-checker-engine chc --model-checker-targets overflow XYZ.sol` would check the contract XYZ for any overflows
   - Similarly, if I changed the `overflow` to an `assert`, it would check if any assertions are being violated
 - Manticore and Certora are tools for Symbolic Execution
+- **Halmos**:
+  - Setup is a lot similar to fuzz tests
+  - Can use [Halmos cheatcodes](https://github.com/a16z/halmos-cheatcodes) to set up symbolic arguments
+  - You can also call the constructor with symbolic arguments
+  - Need to understand all cheatcodes, go through all examples on halmos/examples dir